Last update: 06-03-2019 - older versions

 There are also 7 local networks in operation in Norway.
 In the Oslo area 18 channels are available, in addition to the national networks.

 In the national and regional networks, both DAB and DAB+ are transmitted.
-By 2017, all stations will most probably transmit in DAB+.
+By 2017, all stations transmit in DAB+.
 The local DAB-networks utilise DAB+ only.

 NRK broadcasts Slideshow (SLS) on all of its stations except for the low bitrate weather station.
 The slideshows contain images of album covers, djs, trafic information, news bulletins, as well as images from RSS feeds, Instagram images and text, facebook images and text.